AntonMaksyutov/rsschool-cv/cv.md

 ## Basic Skills and Courses
-* HTML,CSS
+* HTML,CSS on the code-basics.com
-* JavaScript on learn.javascript.ru, freeCodeCamp
+* JavaScript on the learn.javascript.ru, freeCodeCamp
 * Git, GitHub
 * Markdown
 * VS code